-- Odors.
-The proposed use will not emit noxious or odorous matter in such quantities as to be offensive at the lot boundaries. - 12.
-Air Pollution.
+- 12. Air Pollution.
 No emission of dust or other form of air pollution is permitted which can cause any damage to health, to animals or vegetation, or other forms of property, or which can cause any excessive soiling at any point, and in no event any emission, from any activity permitted composed of any solid or liquid particles in concentration exceeding three-tenths (0.3) grain per cubic foot of the conveying gas or air at any point. - 13.
 Water Pollution.
 No discharge at any point into any private sewage disposal system or stream or into the ground of any materials in such nature or temperature as to contaminate any water supply or otherwise cause the emission of dangerous or objectionable elements is permitted. - 14.
 Erosion and Sediment Control.
 The proposed use will not cause water pollution, sedimentation, erosion, nor contaminate any water supply, nor reduce the capacity of the land to hold water, so that a dangerous or unhealthy condition may result. - 15.
 Hazardous Material.
-No use shall for any period of time discharge across the boundaries of the lot wherein it is located toxic and noxious matter in concentrations so that a dangerous or unhealthy condition may result. - Zoning District and Performance Standards.
-The proposed use meets the applicable zoning district standards in Section 400 and the applicable performance standards of Section 500. - 17.
-Solid Waste Management.
+No use shall for any period of time discharge across the boundaries of the lot wherein it is located toxic and noxious matter in concentrations so that a dangerous or unhealthy condition may result. - 16.
+Zoning District and Performance Standards.
+The proposed use meets the applicable zoning district standards in Section 400 and the applicable performance standards of Section 500. - Solid Waste Management.
 The proposed use shall provide for adequate disposal of solid wastes.
 All solid waste must be disposed of at a licensed disposal facility having adequate capacity to accept the project's wastes. - I. Conditions of Approval.
 In granting a conditional use, the Reviewing Authority shall have the authority to impose such conditions as it deems necessary in furtherance of the intent and purpose of this Ordinance, to assure that there will be no adverse effects on adjacent properties, and to assure that the proposed use or modification will be compatible with other uses in the neighborhood or district.
 Such conditions of approval may be imposed based upon, but shall not be limited to, the following factors: - 1.
-The location of drives, parking areas, lighting, signs, dumpsters, snow storage areas and outdoor storage areas, - 2.
-Access to the site for vehicular and pedestrian traffic, and emergency access, - 3.
-Sight distance at access points, - 4.
-Fences, screening and buffering, - 5.
-Landscaping and stormwater drainage, - 6.
-Hours of Operation
+The location of drives, parking areas, lighting, signs, dumpsters, snow storage areas and outdoor storage areas, - Access to the site for vehicular and pedestrian traffic, and emergency access, 2. - Sight distance at access points, 3. - Fences, screening and buffering, 4. - Landscaping and stormwater drainage, 5. - Hours of Operation 6.

-- Any other factors relating to the impact of the proposed use on neighboring properties. - J. Inspections.
+- 7. Any other factors relating to the impact of the proposed use on neighboring properties. - J. Inspections.
 The Reviewing Authority may require the provision of third party inspections during installation of the proposed use. - 1.
-The applicant shall be responsible for all third party inspections, - An escrow account for the provision of third party inspections shall be established prior to the issuance of a building permit, or installation of the proposed use. - (a) All unexpended funds from the escrow account shall be returned to the applicant.
+The applicant shall be responsible for all third party inspections, - 2.
+An escrow account for the provision of third party inspections shall be established prior to the issuance of a building permit, or installation of the proposed use. - (a) All unexpended funds from the escrow account shall be returned to the applicant.